bancorprotocol/docs/solidity/contracts/converter/BancorConverter.md

 - `_ratio`:                  constant reserve ratio, represented in ppm, 1-1000000

-- `_enableVirtualBalance`:   true to enable virtual balance for the reserve, false to disable it

-# Function `updateReserve(contract IERC20Token _reserveToken, uint32 _ratio, bool _enableVirtualBalance, uint256 _virtualBalance)` {#BancorConverter-updateReserve-contract-IERC20Token-uint32-bool-uint256-}
+# Function `updateReserveVirtualBalance(contract IERC20Token _reserveToken, uint256 _virtualBalance)` {#BancorConverter-updateReserveVirtualBalance-contract-IERC20Token-uint256-}

-updates one of the token reserves
+updates a reserve's virtual balance

+only used during an upgrade process

-can only be called by the owner
+can only be called by the contract owner while the owner is the converter upgrader contract

 note that prior to version 17, you should use 'updateConnector' instead

 ## Parameters:

 - `_reserveToken`:    address of the reserve token

-- `_ratio`:                  constant reserve ratio, represented in ppm, 1-1000000

-- `_enableVirtualBalance`:   true to enable virtual balance for the reserve, false to disable it
+- `_virtualBalance`:  new reserve virtual balance, or 0 to disable virtual balance

+# Function `enableVirtualBalances(uint16 _scaleFactor)` {#BancorConverter-enableVirtualBalances-uint16-}

-- `_virtualBalance`:         new reserve's virtual balance
+enables virtual balance for the reserves

+virtual balance only affects conversions between reserve tokens

+virtual balance of all reserves can only scale by the same factor, to keep the ratio between them the same

+note that the balance is determined during the execution of this function and set statically -

+meaning that it's not calculated dynamically based on the factor after each conversion

+can only be called by the contract owner while the converter is active

+## Parameters:

+- `_scaleFactor`:  percentage, 100-1000 (100 = no virtual balance, 1000 = virtual balance = actual balance * 10)

 # Function `disableReserveSale(contract IERC20Token _reserveToken, bool _disable)` {#BancorConverter-disableReserveSale-contract-IERC20Token-bool-}